Spectral substructured two-level domain decomposition methods: Appendix

-To avoid this extra cost per iteration, we use the special form of the matrix $A=\mathbb{I}-G$.
-We propose two new versions of Algorithm \ref{two-level}.
-These are called S2S-B1 and S2S-B2 (respectively with G2S) and given by Algorithm \ref{two-level-B1} and Algorithm \ref{two-level-B2}.
+As already remarked in Section \ref{sec:num_exp}, a naive implementation of Algorithm \ref{two-level} would lead to a quite expensive method as the computation of the residual involves a matrix multiplication with $A$, which requires to perform subdomain solves.
+Hence, one would need two subdomain solves per iteration.
+To avoid this extra cost, we use the special form of the matrix $A=I-G$ and propose two new versions of Algorithm \ref{two-level}.
+These are called S2S-B1 and S2S-B2 and given by Algorithm \ref{two-level-B1} and Algorithm \ref{two-level-B2}.

 The relations between S2S, S2S-B1 and S2S-B2 are given in the following theorem.